What Is the Buddhist Healthy Boundaries Course?

 Please note that the topics in the course can be challenging, particularly for those who have experienced abuse or misconduct themselves or within their spiritual communities.
 The course may open up difficult memories and emotions, and we strongly recommend that all participants have ready access to a counselor /therapist or other support system.

 How Is the Course Structured?

 The course runs for five consecutive weeks.
 It comprises on-demand, self-paced video curriculum and readings, online forum discussions, weekly written assignments, three live Zoom sessions with the instructors in Week I, Week III and Week V, and a final writing assignment.
 There are five weekly modules:

-Week II: Power, Abuse of Power, Transference, and Vulnerability
+Week I: Introduction; Power, Abuse of Power, Transference, and Vulnerability

 Week III: Clergy Sexual Misconduct